 SELECT CAST('abc' AS UNSIGNED);

--- An attempt is made to convert the string to an unsigned integer.
-A warning is generated, and it returns 0.
+-- Attempting to convert a string to an unsigned integer, generating a warning, returns 0.

 DML statements

-In non-strict mode, DML statements continue to execute upon a type conversion failure.
+In non-strict mode, DML statements continue execution even if a type conversion fails.

-- The statement execution succeeds, and a warning is output.
+- The statement execution succeeds, and warning information is output.

-- The failed data is replaced with the default value of the corresponding type.
+- Failed conversion data is replaced with the default value of the corresponding type (0).

 - Data is written to the table.